Our KinPark Kid’s Camp has now wrapped up for the summer of 2017. Please stay tuned for our next camp season in 2018!

 Cowichan Green Community (360 Duncan Street, Duncan)

-Registration: Click here for our Registration Package 2017, or visit our storefront, The Garden Pantry, on 360 Duncan Street.
-Payment and forms can be dropped off at 360 Duncan Street in our storefront, The Garden Pantry, or emailed to email@example.com.
+Registration: Contact Alyssa Krawchuk for more information, or visit our storefront, The Garden Pantry, on 360 Duncan Street.
+Payment and forms can be dropped off at 360 Duncan Street in our storefront, The Garden Pantry, or emailed to firstname.lastname@example.org.

 For more information, contact Alyssa Loucks via email email@example.com, or phone 250-748-8506.